 Many things can lead to a spinal cord injury.
 Regardless of how the injury occurs, the results can be devastating.
 It is imperative for all victims, as well as their loved ones, to know some of the basics of this type of injury.

 Not all spinal cord injuries are the same.
 Many different factors impact the manner in which a person will be affected.
-Here are some points to remember about spinal cord injuries:
+Here are some points to remember about personal injuries via spinal damage:

 Location of the injury

 The spinal cord has four different sections: cervical, thoracic, lumbar and sacral.
 The area that suffers damage determines the effects that the victim has to live with.
 Injuries that are higher on the spinal column usually have more serious effects than those that occur near the lower end.